HridaySarma/lazorkit_nextjs_starter/TUTORIAL-1-PASSKEY-SETUP.md

 ## Overview

 Passkey authentication uses the WebAuthn standard to create cryptographic credentials stored securely on the user's device.
-When combined with Lazorkit, this enables:
+When combined with the Lazorkit SDK, this enables:

 - **Seedless wallets**: No 12/24 word phrases to manage
-- **Biometric security**: Protected by Face ID, Touch ID, or device PIN
+- **Real biometric security**: Protected by Face ID, Touch ID, Windows Hello, or fingerprint
+- **Smart wallet creation**: Program-derived addresses controlled by passkey credentials
+- **SDK-managed state**: Automatic credential persistence and session management
 - **Cross-device support**: Works on phones, tablets, and computers
 - **Phishing resistance**: Credentials are bound to the origin

+**Important**: This tutorial covers the **real Lazorkit SDK integration** using `@lazorkit/wallet` v2.0.0+, which triggers actual biometric prompts on your device.

 ## Prerequisites